-- 1) Must be a School of Medicine graduate student receiving a Ph.D. or an M.D./Ph.D. in Medical Sciences. - 2) Must have completed all requirements for the degree during one of the semesters in the 12 months prior to spring commencement (summer, fall, or spring). - 3) Must be nominated by your Research Advisor. - 4) The Research Excellence award may only be received once.
+- 1. Must be a student receiving a Ph.D. or an M.D./Ph.D. in the Medical Sciences. - 2.
+Must have completed all requirements for the degree during one of the following semesters: Summer 2023, Fall 2023, or Spring 2024. - 3.
+Must be nominated by their PI.

-Excellence in Service Award:
+III.
+Excellence in Service Award

-The Graduate Service Excellence Award will be given each year to recognize an outstanding student who has gone above and beyond the calling of academic research to provide selfless service within their graduate program or the School of Medicine.
-Recipients will have demonstrated strong involvement within the following 6 categories: Leadership, Mentoring, Community, Diversity, Outreach, and/or Programmatic Improvement.
+The School of Medicine Excellence in Service Award is given each year to recognize an outstanding student who has gone above and beyond the calling of academic research to provide selfless service within their graduate program or the School of Medicine (MED).
+Recipients will have demonstrated strong involvement within the following 5 categories: Leadership, Mentoring, Community, Outreach, and/or Programmatic Improvement.
 In addition, recipients will have demonstrated high standards of professionalism and academics.
-This award was created in 2020.